 10. Lack of Maintenance

 Truck driving companies must maintain their trucks and adhere to local, state, and federal laws that require them to perform routine maintenance and keep them safe.
-However, truck driving companies often can’t afford the cost of repair or their oversight causes them to overlook maintenance needs.
+However, truck driving companies often can’t afford the repair cost or their oversight causes them to overlook maintenance needs.
 Poorly maintained trucks with faulty equipment often cause accidents.
 There are normally many different contributing factors.

 The court often deems truck drivers liable due to conditions such as driving fatigued, speeding, and incorrect turns.
 Other common causes for truck drivers to receive blame are texting while driving, driving under the influence, or driving recklessly.